 Chicago Bankruptcy Lawyer

-At Therman Law Offices, LTD, we specialize in guiding our clients through the complexities of Chapter 7 and Chapter 11 bankruptcies.
+At Therman Law Offices, LTD, our Chicago bankruptcy lawyer specializes in guiding our clients through the complexities of Chapter 7 and Chapter 11 bankruptcies.
 Understanding the nuances of these two types of bankruptcy is crucial for anyone considering this financial step, especially in the Chicago area where specific regulations and costs apply.
+Known for his honest and straightforward solutions, attorney Charles Therman can get the job done.

 Chapter 7 bankruptcy, often referred to as “liquidation bankruptcy,” is designed to provide relief for individuals or businesses overwhelmed by unmanageable debt.
 It involves the liquidation of non-exempt assets to pay off creditors, offering a fresh financial start.
 However, not everyone qualifies for Chapter 7, as it requires passing a means test that evaluates income and expenses.